awsdocs/aws-cloudtrail-user-guide/doc_source/cloudtrail-supported-services.md

 AWS CodeStar is a cloud\-based service for creating, managing, and working with software development projects on AWS\.
 You can develop, build, and deploy applications on AWS with an AWS CodeStar project\.
 An AWS CodeStar project creates and integrates AWS services for your project development toolchain\.
 For more information, see the [AWS CodeStar User Guide](http://docs.aws.amazon.com/codestar/latest/userguide/)\.
 For information about the AWS CodeStar calls logged by CloudTrail, see [Logging AWS CodeStar API Calls with AWS CloudTrail\.](http://docs.aws.amazon.com/codestar/latest/userguide/cloudtrail.html)
 Support began 06/14/2017

+ **AWS X\-Ray**
+AWS X\-Ray is a service that collects data about requests that your application serves, and provides tools you can use to view, filter, and gain insights into that data to identify issues and opportunities for optimization\.
+For more information, see the [AWS X\-Ray Developer Guide](http://docs.aws.amazon.com/xray/latest/devguide/)\.
+For information about the AWS CodeStar calls logged by CloudTrail, see [Logging AWS X\-Ray API Calls With CloudTrail](http://docs.aws.amazon.com/xray/latest/devguide/xray-api-cloudtrail.html)\.
+Support began 04/25/2018

 ## Game Development<a name="cloudtrail-supported-services-game-development"></a>

  **Amazon GameLift**